Alan-FGR/JustTheMD/README.md

 ## Advanced Features

 Sometimes you need to display more than just the README.md... or maybe you don't want to display it at all and want some different markdown file for your landing page.
 JustTheMD allows you to configure that.
 By simply declaring some variables in the JustTheMD html file in your repository you can configure the footer of the generated pages, and also the pages to be used in the top navigation bar.
 You can have as many pages as you want, both local and remote (useful if you want to link markdowns of your dependencies).
-URLs for configured pages are prettified so you can have short and shareable links.
+URLs for configured pages are prettified so you can have short and sharable links.
 Also, as opposed to other solutions there are contextual anchor links and they work just as in GitHub, so sharing links to the relevant content is literally one click away!

 # Setting up